-As a bicyclist, you should have a multi-purpose protective lubricant ready at all times.
-It is one of the most essential and efficient equipment for maintaining your beloved trusty ride.
-You need to regularly re-lubricate the drive train to prevent the system from breaking apart.
-It is also handy to prevent corrosion and rust.
+As a bicyclist, you should always have a multi-purpose protective lubricant ready.
+It is one of the most essential and efficient types of equipment for maintaining your beloved trusty ride.
+You must regularly re-lubricate the drive train to prevent the system from breaking apart.
+It is also handy to avoid corrosion and rust.

-Right now, Boeshield T 9 and WD 40 are the most popular lubricants available on the market.
-Between the two, WD 40 is slightly cheaper compared to Boeshield T 9.
+Boeshield T 9 and WD 40 are the most popular lubricants available on the market.
+WD 40 is slightly cheaper than the two Boeshield T 9.
 Which one should you get?

 Boeshield T 9

-Boeshield T 9 is a multi-purpose lubricant that is said to be safe for virtually any surfaces.
-It is safe for any metal surface, plastic, vinyl, and paints.
+Boeshield T 9 is a multi-purpose lubricant that is safe for virtually any surface.
+It is safe for any metal surface, plastic, vinyl, and paint.
 So, if you have some plastic stickers on your bike, you don’t need to worry about accidentally damaging those parts when using Boeshield T 9.

 Besides acting as a lubricant that protects your bike’s components against friction, Boeshield T 9 also fights corrosion and rust.
 It loosens rusty and corroded parts to prevent them from spreading, and it dries into a thin, waxy layer that will protect for months.

-In addition, Boeshield T 9 is capable of penetrating deep into tight crevices and joints.
+In addition, Boeshield T 9 can penetrate deep into tight crevices and joints.
 It removes dirt and old lubricants along with moisture away.
-Boeshield T 9 was originally developed by The Boeing Company for aircraft components.
+Boeshield T 9 was initially developed by The Boeing Company for aircraft components.

-WD 40 is a multi-purpose lubricant that is very popular because of the affordability and versatility.
-The product comes in a bottle that is equipped with a permanently attached hinged straw that allows for easy and precise applications.
-The lubricant also dries into a protective layer that provides effects for weeks as well.
+WD 40 is a multi-purpose lubricant that is very popular because of its affordability and versatility.
+The product comes in a bottle equipped with a permanently attached hinged straw, allowing easy and precise applications.
+The lubricant also dries into a protective layer that provides effects for weeks.
 Besides reducing friction, it also displaces and prevents moisture.
-It is also very powerful for removing grease and grime.
+It is also mighty for removing grease and grime.

 Boeshield T 9 Vs WD 40